mjclawar/mjclawar/README.md

 <!--
 **mjclawar/mjclawar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- :chart_with_upwards_trend: I’m currently running StratoDem Analytics, a real estate Data Science as a Service firm
+- :chart_with_upwards_trend: I’m currently running StratoDem Analytics at Altus Group
 - 🌱 Fun side projects include Dash component packages like [`sd-material-ui`](https://github.com/StratoDem/sd-material-ui)
 - 👯 I’m looking to collaborate on ideas to advance real estate analysis, particularly with open source
 - 💬 Ask me about spatial analytics, mapping tech, economic forecasting